 - Bad Thermostats: Your thermostat is responsible for signaling your furnace when to turn off and on to maintain the set temperature.
 If it’s not working properly, you’ll struggle to get warm.
 For instances where the thermostat may be at fault, make sure its batteries are good, if it uses any.
 Also, double-check that it is set to HEAT with the run method on AUTO.

 - Ignition Failure: Sometimes the pilot light or surface ignitor will fail and refuse to light the burners.
 If this happens your furnace won’t be able to heat the air, leaving you in the cold.
-To prevent this, have it checked and cleaned annually by an Norwich-area HVAC professional.
+To prevent this, have it checked and cleaned regularly by an Norwich-area HVAC professional.
 If it's the middle of winter, though, just give our Norwich HVAC contractors a call at (860) 887-0147 instead.

 - Exhaust Blower Issues: The furnace exhaust blower is what takes the combustion gasses out of the heat exchanger and vents it safely outdoors.
 If this component fails, the furnace will cycle on and off or shut down.
-Regular inspections and annual maintenance visits can prevent this from happening.
+Regular inspections and maintenance visits can prevent this from happening.

 - Blower Motor Failure: The blower motor is essentially what keeps the air moving around your home.
 Should this component fail, it doesn’t matter how efficient your furnace is, the hot air won’t be distributed around your home.
 The blower can fail from overheating or from it becoming clogged with debris.
 Have your ducts cleaned and your furnace tuned up to keep the blower working effectively.

 - Bad Heat Exchanger: The heat exchanger is one of the most important components of a conventional furnace.
 It is the component that safely transfers heat from the flame into heated air that is circulated in the home.
 When the heat exchanger develops holes or cracks, replacing it can be quite expensive.
 Some people prefer to simply replace their furnace.
 An expert evaluating your system can best advise you.
 If the stress on your heat exchanger is due to excess cycling due to having too large of a furnace, only replacing the heat exchanger will result in the same problem developing again.